-- You may make use of five grace days for submission of programming projects, used in increments of one day.
-The grace days remove the 15%/30% penalty but do not further extend the submission deadline.
+- Summary Exercises and Quizzes may not be submitted late. - Projects have exactly two (2) days from the due date, no more, to be submitted.
+Since programming assignments are normally due on a Sunday, 2 days late makes that Tuesday.
+Late work is penalized 15% (of the earned points) per day.
+Any project submitted more than 2 days after the due date will receive a grade of zero (0).
+Don't make the mistake of submitting your assignment late just trying and get the last few points by making it perfect.
+Perfection is the enemy of done. - You may not use grace days on Project 0 or Project 6 get an early start. - You may make use of four total grace days for submission of Projects 1 through 5, used in increments of one day, and no more than two per assignment. - Each grace day removes one day's late penalty but does not further extend the submission deadline.
 You must still submit the assignment at most 2 days late.
-Grace days may be used on the final program. - Grace days must be invoked before the assignment is due, and must be invoked via the following process.
-Failure to follow this procedure renders the grace days expended but invalid. - \circ $\;$ Before the assignment is due, in Canvas, go to "Grades". - Select the assignment (e.g. Program 1). - On the right side of the screen, in the "Add a Comment" box enter - "X Grace Days" where X is the number of grace days you will use for that assignment. - If you comment that you plan to use X grace days (e.g. "2 Grace Days") but find you only need X-Y grace days, make another assignment comment stating "Revoke Y Grace Days" (e.g. "Revoke 1 Grace Day") to recover the unused grace day.
+Grace days may not be used on the final program. - Grace days must be invoked before the assignment is due, and must be invoked via the following process.
+Failure to follow this procedure renders the grace days expended but invalid. - o Before the assignment is due, in Canvas, go to "Grades". - Select the assignment (e.g. Program 1). - o On the right side of the screen, in the "Add a Comment" box enter - "X Grace Days" where X is the number of grace days you will use for that assignment. - If you comment that you plan to use X grace days (e.g. "2 Grace Days") but find you only need X-Y grace days, make another assignment comment stating "Revoke Y Grace Days" (e.g. "Revoke 1 Grace Day") to recover the unused grace day.
 You may not re-apply grace days for the same assignment after revoking them. - I encourage you to not use up your grace days early in the term.
 The programming assignments get harder as the as the term progresses.
 Start your programming assignments as soon as possible.
 Do not wait until the last weekend to begin them.